Dimm-ddr/loudlyproud/test_books/dummy/dummy-book-2.md

     goodreads_link: "<https://www.goodreads.com/dummybook2>"
     buy_link: ""
     russian_translation_status: "does_not_exist"
-    short_description: "This is a short description of Dummy Book 2."
+    short_book_description: "This is a short description of Dummy Book 2."
-    description: "This is a short description of Dummy Book 2."
+    book_description: "This is a short description of Dummy Book 2."
 ---